AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/creating-content/creating-channels-screens-cloud.md

 >**Pré-requisitos**
 >Antes de iniciar esta seção do Guia, revise [Criação e gerenciamento de projetos no Screens as a Cloud Service](/help/screens-cloud/creating-content/creating-projects-screens-cloud.md).

-Siga as etapas abaixo para criar um novo canal de sequência no Screens as a Cloud Service:
+Siga as etapas abaixo para criar um canal de sequência no Screens as a Cloud Service:

 1. Navegue até Provedor de conteúdo do Screens.